heinzl/swift-composable-navigation/README.md

 A navigation container view can be integrated like any other `UIViewController` in your app.

-This is an example of a `TabNavigationController` in a `SceneDelegate`:
+This is an example of a `TabNavigationViewController` in a `SceneDelegate`:
 ```swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {
 	var window: UIWindow?